Deacon Tony reflects: Fourth Sunday of Lent

 • Father Jean-Patrice that he makes a full recovery.

-• The fight to protect all life from conception until natural death.
+• The continued fight to protect all life from conception until natural death.

-• The families who will begin the Baptism Preparation Programme at St Bede’s this weekend.
+• The families who will complete the Baptism Preparation Programme at St Bede’s this Sunday.

 Further Reading